OTL Event Promoter Guide

 Submit your performance for possible private seat filler invitations.
 OTL Seat Fillers helps entertainment partners fill select seats without public free-ticket advertising or discount blasts.

 Not sure if your performance is a fit?
-Submit it anyway and include the city, venue, date, ticket value, and seat details.
+Submit it anyway and include the details.
+The worst that happens is a polite “not this one,” which is still much gentler than a critic with a thesaurus.

 Why Seat Filling Works for Ballet